wnr/element-resize-detector/README.md

 #### 1.2.0

+* Add new method ``initDocument(document)`` which is needed when listening to detached elements in other documents, such as iframes.
 * Add a new optional option that adds `important!` to most style properties, to avoid CSS overriding.
 Disabled by default.
 * Fix an issue with the object approach in IE8.
 See #95.